FREQUENTLY ASKED QUESTIONS

 Q. When should I apply for an Irish Fulbright Award?

 A. The Irish awards application period opens in the late summer and closes during mid-Autumn.
 You can only apply during these time periods.
-During the application period 31 August-31 October 2017, applicants can apply to undertake an Award for the academic year 2018-2019.
-Successful applicants would complete their Fulbright scholarship between the months August 2018-August 2019.
+During the application period which generally runs August-November, applicants can apply to undertake an Award for the following academic year.
+Successful applicants typically complete their Fulbright scholarship during the academic year.
 It is important to think about your application well in advance of the application period so we recommend you spend at least the summer beforehand thinking about where you want to go and why.

 Q. When should I apply for a U.S. Fulbright Award?